Modern Slavery and Human Trafficking Statement

 This statement sets out the steps we have taken in the last financial year to prevent modern slavery and human trafficking from taking place in our business and supply chain.

-As the world's largest interdealer broker, across a portfolio of brands in over 30 countries, TP ICAP takes its obligations under the Modern Slavery Act very seriously.
+As a world-leading provider of market infrastructure, across a portfolio of 6 core brands in 27 countries, TP ICAP takes its obligations under the Modern Slavery Act very seriously.

 We recognise human trafficking and forced labour exists in both developed and developing economies and across sectors.
-Therefore, we are commited to taking steps to combat the risk of any form of modern slavery from occuring our business or supply chain.
+Therefore, we are committed to taking steps to combat the risk of any form of modern slavery from occurring our business or supply chain.

-We have made some progress over the past year, in relation to our purchasing policies, supplier risk management and the training of colleagues.
-In 2019, we will aim to build on what we have learnt, increase our awareness of areas of high risk and deepen understanding of modern slavery across the business.
+We have made further progress over the past year, in relation to our purchasing policies, supplier risk management and the training of colleagues.
+In 2022, we will continue to build on what we have learnt, increase our awareness of areas of high risk and deepen understanding of modern slavery across the business.

 Our business and supply chain